thehyve/gb-backend/README.md

 - GET `/notifications/notify`
    - Triggers sending of emails to users that subscribed for updates regarding queries they have created.
      This endpoint can be disabled in the configuration (see the configuration description below).

+     Required parameters:
+     - `frequency` - `DAILY`|`WEEKLY `- determines whether the email should be sent to users with a DAILY or WEEKLY subscription.

 All calls require an Authorization header.